MCPRUNNER/mssqlMCP/README.md

 If your SQL query has syntax errors:

 ```
-User: Run this query: SELECT FROM Products WHERE Price < 100
+User: Run this query: SELECT FROM Production.Product WHERE ListPrice < 100

 Copilot: I'll execute this query for you.

-[Tool used: ExecuteQuery with connectionName="PROTO"]
+[Tool used: ExecuteQuery with connectionName="AdventureWorks2022"]
-Query: SELECT FROM Products WHERE Price < 100
+Query: SELECT FROM Production.Product WHERE ListPrice < 100

 Error: Incorrect syntax near the keyword 'FROM'.
 ```